 - Check Enable Daylight Harvesting to toggle this feature On/Off at the global level.
-To activate daylight harvesting-enabled lights, you must first enable daylight harvesting at the global level, and then check the Enable Daylight Harvesting feature at the fixture level.
-Once enabled, this option is available at the profile level, where you can view and disable it (see page 63 for details). - Check Enable 2D Mapping and Reporting to toggle the feature On/Off.
+To activate daylight harvesting-enabled lights, you must first enable daylight harvesting at the global level, and then check the Enable Daylight Harvesting feature at the fixture level (see page 64 for details). - Check Enable 2D Mapping and Reporting to toggle the feature On/Off.
 Unless the facility floor plan has changed, do not un-check this feature. - Check Enable Coordinated Control to toggle this feature On/Off at the global level.
-To activate coordinated control at the zone level, you must first enable the feature at the global level, and then check the Coordination Enabled feature at the zone level.
-Once enabled, this option is available at the profile level, where you can view and disable it (see page 62 for details).
+To activate coordinated control at the zone level, you must first enable the feature at the global level, and then check the Coordination Enabled feature at the zone level (see page 63 for details).